DFE-Digital/get-information-about-pupils/docs/integration-tests/cosmosdb-docker-emulator.md

 ---

-## Issue: CosmosDb Certificate is regenerated everytime
+## Issue: CosmosDb Certificate is regenerated everytime it starts

 This means we are required to GET the certificate at runtime (which can take up to 3 minutes) instead of mounting the certificate in as a secret to our test-runner container